Share this Article

 Kenney likes to pick colors based on the emotions they convey—red is stimulating and can be used to inject energy, blue is calming and ideal for a bedroom.

-Whichever accent color(s) you choose, use it (and any patterns) selectively and sparingly with throw pillows, artwork, and rugs.
+Whichever accent color(s) you choose, use it (and any patterns) selectively and sparingly by limiting it to throw pillows, artwork, and rugs.

 5) Inadequate lighting

 If you have a dark apartment, you’ll especially want to pull out every trick in the book to brighten things up.
-Moss swaps out LED for warm (incandescent) light bulbs.
-“It sounds like a little thing but it makes a huge difference.”
+Consider swapping out LEDs for warm (incandescent) light bulbs.

 Kenney incorporates mirrors and other reflective surfaces, and also takes down window treatments to maximize exposure.
-(Exception: If you are staring at a brick wall, Moss recommends getting sheer blinds or shades that allow the light to filter through while softening the view.)
+(Exception: If you are staring at a brick wall, you might want to get sheer blinds or shades that allow the light to filter through while softening the view.)

 6. Clutter (enough said)